Who are they and what do they do?

 There is a lot of information out there about food and diets and it can be very confusing to say the least!

 Management of type 2 diabetes by diet alone is common for many people in the first instance.
 Even once medication and /or insulin are commenced in type 2 diabetes, food management remains vital.
-Once a person is taking insulin and/or oral hypoglycaemic medications regular amounts of carbohydrates also become very important in preventing hypoglycaemia.

 People with type 1 diabetes need to learn about healthy food choices and in particular the amounts and types of carbohydrates in foods and how to manage their insulin to carbohydrate ratios.